kash-jay/fairwell-nyuad/README.md

 **QM Naushad**: Worked on coding.
 Wrote the code for the structure and flow of the website.
 Took the different images of campus and stylized them for the backgrounds.

-**Kash**: Worked on coding, debugged issues, and handled the github-side-of-things.
+**Kash**: Worked on coding flow and structure, debugged issues, and handled the github side of things.
+Handled all the audio on the website.
+Recorded one soundscape.

 ## Reflection and Evaluation: